CissiWong/sass/README.md

 ![Booking form](https://github.com/Technigo/assignment-sass/raw/master/norweigan.png)

 Please take a moment to study the hover and onclick effects and try and copy them in your assignment.
+Use mock data for the dropdowns – you don't need to add all Norweigans destinations.

 ## How to complete this assignment